- Physical Adaptations

 They have a strong sense of hearing, which allows them to hear their prey or invader.

-The environment where you keep your dog triggers his or her instincts.
+Also, the environment where you keep your dog triggers their instincts.

 For example, if you live on a farm with your dog, and there is more of a wild atmosphere around, it tends to increase its hunting behavior.